cristian-rincon/cristian-rincon/README.md

 - 🌱 I’m currently learning `DevOps` & `Machine Learning`.
 - 👯 I’m looking to collaborate on open source Python projects.
 - 🤔 I’m looking for help with `Math, ML`.
-- 📫 How to reach me: How to reach me: cristian.o.rincon.b@gmail.com

 ## Skills